Flossing With Braces

 The “Rules”

 There are many ways to floss, but here are the best methods to use when you have braces.
-It will seem much harder to floss than it did before you had braces, but you are already working so hard on your beautiful smile, so please take this extra step, it will be worth it!
+It will seem much harder to floss than it did before you had braces, but you are already working so hard on your beautiful smile, so please take this extra step.
+It will be worth it!
 One very important point to mention is that you will need to use thinner, wax-coated floss versus regular floss, as there are many metal pieces to catch a piece of floss and unwaxed floss is way more likely to get stuck and make things more complicated.

 Here are some general guidelines for flossing with braces: